What does a Cinematographer do?

 - Average cinematographer salary

 Film lovers are usually pretty familiar with the actors and directors behind their favorite productions.
-But they often forget about cinematographers.
+But they often forget about the cinematographer.
 These crucial characters are the filmmaking artists who decide how images get captured on film.
+These are the folks who determine everything visual about a film, from those breathtaking shots to the mood-setting lighting.
+They're the artists, the tech whizzes, the visual storytellers.

 In this post, we'll tell you everything you need to know about being a cinematographer, like the responsibilities of the job, forging a career in cinematography, how much you could earn, and lots more.